Free web hosting: best options in 2021

 Like a cruel tyrant, free hosting services tend to keep bandwidth on a short leash with a very low limit.
-You get 2 visitors and, all of the sudden, the CPU dramatically goes into overload.
+You get 2 visitors and, all of a sudden, the CPU dramatically goes into overload.

 And, if you exceed the limit given, it’s off with your head.
 Okay, maybe it’s not that dire, but your hosting could be halted by the provider.
-Perhaps, that’s what happened with AwardSpace, that kicked me out for breaching the terms of service.
+Perhaps, that's what happened with AwardSpace, which kicked me out for breaching the terms of service.

 So overall, the resources allow only minimal usage – you can only have a couple of visitors per day and beautiful images are best to be forgotten.

 If you opt for free hosting, be prepared for the never-ending stream of upselling whenever you log in.
 Ads are mostly targeting you, to purchase domains and other premium services.